liartem/mlops-zoomcamp/final_project/README.md

 # Possibility for improvement

-The current project has some orroptunities foe improvements, for example: <br/>
+The current project has some oppoptunities for improvements, for example: <br/>

 1) Makes a full pipeline automation.
 For the time of submission (15.08.2022) the service starts with the help of docker-compose.
 Ideally when the new model is trained,  the new image should be build automatically build and deployed. <br/>